angarsky/diveintopython/learn/classes.md

 In Python, a class is a blueprint for creating objects.
 It specifies the attributes and methods that the objects will have.
 Attributes are variables that hold data, while methods are functions that operate on the data.

-Here is an example of a simple Python class:

 ```python
 class Car:
     def __init__(self, make, model, year):